simongt/spell-checker/README.md

 - Lowercasing a string
 - Checking if an array contains an item
 - Finding the index of a substring

+Implement the `findMisspelledWords` function which you might use for a spellchecker.

 ```js
 const dictionary = ["it", "was", "the", "best", "worst", "of", "times"];